ricardoom/decolonizingnewmexico/content/chapters/context-and-history/telling-new-mexico.md

 In spite of this past and the seemingly insurmountable statistics, I believe in the dignity and resilience that has long characterized the people of this landscape.
 Beyond the epic and grand, including the terrible and traumatic, there are also the small everyday stories, all reflecting survival and endless dignity and strength, as well as beauty and joy.
 While it is critical to trace the jagged edges of what New Mexico tells, it is also important to recognize that New Mexico’s collective identity is both born out of the past and nourished by it as well.
 There is a delicacy, but also strength in what we do to collectively change what we are.
 Recovery, healing and transcendence begin with a critical remembering, but also frame a creative reimagining of the present and future.

+[^9]: For how these imperial policies and practices impacted indigenous peoples in the Southwest, see Edward H. Spicer, Cycles of Conquest - The Impact of Spain, Mexico, and the United States on Indians of the Southwest, 1533-1960 (Tucson: University of Arizona Press, 1981).
+In violation of the “Treaty of Guadalupe de Hidalgo,” vast amount of lands were lost in the Hispanic community because of takings by federal government and through legal maneuvers.
+For an overview of this, see Malcolm Ebright, Land Grants and Lawsuits in Northern New Mexico (Santa Fe, N.M.: Center for Land Grants Press, 2008).